xaVedge/vegancraft/README.md

 # vegancraft
-Vegan Minecraft mod
+Vegan Minecraft mod which is in the first stages of development.
-First stages of development

 Let me know if you're interested in helping